 An exciting game that takes children down paths filled with candy on a race to the finish.
 Plays similarly to the classic version enjoyed by kids for several decades.

 Some parents gripe that they don't like the new graphics, but more rave about the fun they have playing the game with their kids.

-A cute game with a unique concept – players have to return "home" when they get wet when doggie shakes.
-Ideal for young kids – keeps them eagerly awaiting doggie's next move.
+A cute game with a unique concept – players have to return "home" when they get wet when the dog shakes.
+Ideal for young kids – keeps them eagerly awaiting the dog's next move.

-Strategy is the object of this game, and helps kids learn to focus and concentrate.
+Strategy is the object of this game, which helps kids learn to focus and concentrate.
 Easy to learn, but challenging to master.
-Ideal for kids age 7 and older.
+Ideal for kids ages 7 and older.

 Small pieces feel cheaply made, and get lost easily – some owners wish it came with a case to keep track of all the components.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.